mitsuba-renderer/drjit/src/python/docstr.rst

     Two overloads of this function exist: the masked variant does not advance the PRNG state of entries ``i`` where ``mask[i] == False``.

+.. topic:: PCG32_next_float

+    Generate a uniformly distributed single precision floating point number on the interval :math:`[0, 1)`.

+    The function analyzes the provided target ``dtype`` and either invokes :py:func:`next_float32` or :py:func:`next_float64` depending on the
+    requested precision.

+    A mask can be optionally provided.
+Masked entries do not advance the PRNG state.

 .. topic:: PCG32_next_float32

     Generate a uniformly distributed single precision floating point number on the